ukupat/trolol/README.md

-    volume-level|vol [options] <length>  Change volume level randomly in period of time (length in seconds) brightness [options] <length>        Change brightness randomly in period of time (length in seconds) screensaver [options] <times>        Start the screensaver with a random interval of 5 to 30 seconds
+    volume-level|vol [options] <length>  Change volume level randomly in period of time (length in seconds) brightness [options] <length>        Change brightness randomly in period of time (length in seconds) screensaver [options] <times>        Start the screensaver with a random interval of 5 to 30 seconds shutdown <program> [options]         Shut down a program at random intervals, between 5 and 20 minutes

     move-mouse|mouse [options] <length>  Move mouse slowly and randomly across the screen disable-mouse [options] <length>     Disable mouse cursor for some time (length in seconds)